GitVersion has a few requirements that needs to be met in order to be able to produce a version number. These requirements are enumerated below.

 If using a GitVersion.yml

-configuration file, that file
+configuration file, that

-config will apply.
+and default config will apply.

 Environment